VerdantLeaf/RISC-V/README.md

 # Status:

 I think developing a non-pipelined CPU first would have been a good idea, but I have learned so much from this project, that I want to keep going.
 I didn't expect to get very sick or have the other issues this summer, but I am back.
-Would like to get to developing an interesting project.
+I am focused on making this an interesting project, more than anything.
+I never thought this would be easy and I have learned a ton, so it's been a success in that metric, but I would really like to have something concrete to show for it.

 # RISC-V
 RISC-V implementation.
 Design and implementation of a 5-stage pipelines RV32I RISC-V processor in Verilog with a Harvard memory architecture.